osisoft/AVEVA-Adapter-Azure-Event-Hubs-Docs/content/pi-adapter-for-azure-event-hubs-overview/pi-adapter-for-azure-event-hubs-performance-best-practices.md

 #### Partitions

 The OCS SDS service and PI Data Archive can both store sequential data.
-Out of order data is accepted.
-However, OSIsoft recommends to order data for optimal performance.
+Out of order data is accepted; however, OSIsoft recommends to order your data for optimal performance.

-OSIsoft further recommends to use a single partition to preserve messages order even though Azure Event Hubs support multiple partitions for a single Event Hub for parallelism downstream.
+OSIsoft further recommends that you use a single partition to preserve message order even though Azure Event Hubs support multiple partitions for a single Event Hub for parallelism downstream.

 #### Throughput units

 A single throughput unit for Azure Event Hubs allows for ingress of up to 1MB per second or 1000 events (JSON messages).
 Each message contains as many individual data endpoint events as are configured in the data selections for that Event Hub.

-**Example:** 100 data selections that use Event Hub A and 10 events that are sent to the Event Hub every second results in 1000 events per second sent to the data endpoint.<br>Consider this many-to-one relationship between the events sent to Event Hub and events sent to the data endpoint, when selecting the appropriate throughput units for your Event Hub.
+**Example:** 100 data selections that use Event Hub A and 10 events that are sent to the Event Hub every second results in 1000 events per second sent to the data endpoint.

+Consider this many-to-one relationship between the events sent to Event Hub and events sent to the data endpoint when you select the appropriate throughput units for your Event Hub.

 ### ValueField and TimeField JSONPath

-OSIsoft recommends to use the most direct reference possible to refer to a data item when configuring data selections.
+OSIsoft recommends that you use the most direct reference possible to refer to a data item when you configure data selections.
 Evaluating JSONPath expressions can be expensive.

 #### Sample data